 The height and length are determined the same as for a single animal.

 We considered several scenarios regarding the logistics of shipping the dogs but ultimately decided on flying on the same plane if at all possible.
-We were going to use two crates as our two small dogs could fly in the same crate (I believe the criteria is up to 14kg each).
+We were going to use two crates as our two small dogs could fly in the same crate (the criteria is up to 14kg each).

-We first thought of using an agent, especially as we knew a couple personally, and asked for quotes, both of which were around £2,000.
+We first thought of using an agent, especially as we knew a couple personally, and asked for quotes, both of which were just over £2,000.
 We felt that was expensive and therefore looked at shipping them ourselves.

 It should be noted at this point that you deal with the airlines shipping agents, NOT the airline themselves.
 You should be able to find out who they are and contact details on the airlines website.